offbyone/ideas/content/old/friends/summarize.md

 I just learned how to pack a parachute.

-I\'ve jumped from a plane twice in the last five days (yeah, not too much).
+I've jumped from a plane twice in the last five days (yeah, not too much).

-I\'m turning in my second assignment of the school year.
+I'm turning in my second assignment of the school year.

-I\'ve survived my first ever round of layoffs.
+I've survived my first ever round of layoffs.

-I\'ve got to start my project work.
+I've got to start my project work.

-I\'m laying on a couch typing this.
+I'm laying on a couch typing this.

-I\'m going to eat chili this weekend in the company of geeks.
+I'm going to eat chili this weekend in the company of geeks.

-I\'m going to miss Char while she\'s away this week.
+I'm going to miss Char while she's away this week.

 I ate a lot of turkey last night.